Swift (programming language): Concurrency

-Libraries, runtime and development
+Libraries, runtime, development

 On Apple systems, Swift uses the same runtime as the extant Objective-C system, but requires iOS 7 or macOS 10.9 or higher.
 It also depends on Grand Central Dispatch.
 Swift and Objective-C code can be used in one program, and by extension, C and C++ also.
-In contrast to C, C++ code cannot be used directly from Swift.
-An Objective-C or C wrapper must be created between Swift and C++.
+Beginning in Swift 5.9, C++ code can be used directly from Swift code.
 In the case of Objective-C, Swift has considerable access to the object model, and can be used to subclass, extend and use Objective-C code to provide protocol support.
 The converse is not true: a Swift class cannot be subclassed in Objective-C.

 To aid development of such programs, and the re-use of extant code, Xcode 6 and higher offers a semi-automated system that builds and maintains a bridging header to expose Objective-C code to Swift.
 This takes the form of an additional header file that simply defines or imports all of the Objective-C symbols that are needed by the project's Swift code.
 At that point, Swift can refer to the types, functions, and variables declared in those imports as though they were written in Swift.
 Objective-C code can also use Swift code directly, by importing an automatically maintained header file with Objective-C declarations of the project's Swift symbols.
 For instance, an Objective-C file in a mixed project called "MyApp" could access Swift classes or functions with the code #import "MyApp-Swift.h".
 Not all symbols are available through this mechanism, however—use of Swift-specific features like generic types, non-object optional types, sophisticated enums, or even Unicode identifiers may render a symbol inaccessible from Objective-C.

 Swift also has limited support for attributes, metadata that is read by the development environment, and is not necessarily part of the compiled code.
 Like Objective-C, attributes use the @ syntax, but the currently available set is small.
 One example is the @IBOutlet attribute, which marks a given value in the code as an outlet, available for use within Interface Builder (IB).
 An outlet is a device that binds the value of the on-screen display to an object in code.

 On non-Apple systems, Swift does not depend on an Objective-C runtime or other Apple system libraries; a set of Swift "Corelib" implementations replace them.
 These include a "swift-corelibs-foundation" to stand in for the Foundation Kit, a "swift-corelibs-libdispatch" to stand in for the Grand Central Dispatch, and an "swift-corelibs-xctest" to stand in for the XCTest APIs from Xcode.

 As of 2019, with Xcode 11, Apple has also added a major new UI paradigm called SwiftUI.
 SwiftUI replaces the older Interface Builder paradigm with a new declarative development paradigm.